announcement bar icon

 8–9 Min

-This blog simplifies the entire path—skills, tools, and outcomes included.
-If you want a structured, certified route, IIT Jodhpur x Futurense PGD & M.Tech in Data Engineering offers one built for real-world deployment.
+This blog simplifies the entire roadmap—covering essential skills, must-know tools, and achievable outcomes.
+If you want a structured and certified learning path, the IIT Jodhpur x Futurense PGD & M.Tech in Data Engineering program offers exactly that, designed for real-world deployment.

-• The core skills and tools to master
+• Core skills and tools you must master

-• How to build a GitHub-worthy project portfolio
+• How to build a strong GitHub project portfolio

 Step-by-Step Data Engineer Roadmap (2025 Edition)